jingyuanchan/Pose_Baseline/README.md

 # Pose_Baseline
-This is a basline pose estimation network.
+This is a basline pose estimation network with Higher HR-Net.